TOEFL · Score Conversion

 TOEFL Score Converter (2026)

-Convert old TOEFL iBT scores to the new 2026 band scale instantly.
-Also compare TOEFL scores with IELTS and CEFR levels.
+Convert old TOEFL iBT scores (0–120) to the new 2026 band scale (1–6) instantly.
+See section score breakdowns and what your converted score means for university admission.

-Updated for the 2026 TOEFL scoring system · By the LingoLeap Research Team
+By Helen · TOEFL prep lead, LingoLeap · Updated for the 2026 TOEFL scoring system

 Conversion Result